 *Sweep from your nipple toward your chest, collarbone and underarm.

 If you use these strategies, engorgement should subside within 12-48 hours.
-If the strategies aren’t working and the engorgement is not improving, seek help from a La Leche League Leader or an IBCLC (International Board Certified Lactation Consultant).
+If the strategies aren’t working and the engorgement is not improving, seek help from a La Leche League Leader or an International Board Certified Lactation Consultant (IBCLC).
 If left untreated, engorgement can lead to inflammation in the breast, which is called mastitis.
 If your breasts become hard, hot, red (if you have a lighter skin tone), or swollen or if you begin to feel unwell or develop a fever, it is possible that you have mastitis.
-Please read the LLLC information sheet Mastitis - a Matter of Inflammation for more information.
+See Mastitis - a Matter of Inflammation for more information.
 If the symptoms last more than 24 hours, consult your healthcare professional.
 Prolonged engorgement can also result in less milk.
 When the breast remains overly full for many hours, it tells your body to stop producing milk.
 That is why frequent milk removal is so important.

 Breast engorgement can be uncomfortable and challenging.
 Thankfully, it is usually limited to just a few days.
 Once your baby is feeding well, you can expect your breasts to feel softer even though you have plenty of milk.
 You may have engorgement in the future if your baby goes several hours without feeding.
 For example, if your baby sleeps six hours at night, you’ll probably wake up with full, engorged breasts.
 Usually, your baby will readily drink lots of milk.
 If your breasts remain engorged, express enough milk for comfort.